Future meetings should happen about every week or two - contact us for more info if

 is currently on the roof of the KU Stadium in the

 Observing Station.
-You can use the observatory the
+In decent weather, you can use the observatory the

 last Friday of the month 7:30pm-9pm, depending on when it gets dark.
 If it is